Gurjar agitation in Rajasthan: Background

 Gurjars— a farming and trading community — are classified by the government as an "Other Backward Class".
 They are part of the caste system that does not face as much exclusion or discrimination in Indian society.
 The Gurjar community feels it has been economically and educationally left behind and it wants to be reclassified as a Scheduled Tribe.
 They demand scheduled tribe status so that they can qualify for government jobs and state college seats reserved solely for such groups.
 The Indian government has put in place an affirmative action plan that sets aside job and educational quotas for the disadvantaged groups that it classifies as Scheduled Tribes and Scheduled Castes.
 These tribes, the government believes, need extra assistance to overcome centuries of neglect.

 The state government, however, has so far declined to change their status.
 Instead, it has announced that Rs.
 2.82 billion ($ 67 million) will be spent to improve schools, clinics, roads and other infrastructure in Gurjar-dominated areas.
 However, Gurjar leaders have said that they "do not want money".
-Kirori Singh Bhainsla, the head of the main Gurjar protest organisation issued a statement — "We do not accept the economic package."
+COL.Kirori Singh Bainsla, the head of the main Gurjar protest organisation issued a statement — "We do not accept the economic package."

 In 2007-2008, Gurjars in Rajasthan fought police.
 At least 72 people were killed in that violence.

 In the wake of the ongoing Gurjar agitation in neighbouring Rajasthan, high alert had been sounded in the border districts of Madhya Pradesh to check any spread of violence.

 Rajasthan Chief Minister Vasnundhara Raje called them dacoits and Gunda.
 Due to elections she agreed for reservation.But in 2008 elections BJP lost in Rajasthan.